-Keep in touch with the school to be updated on the Uniform distribution dates.
+Keep in touch with your school to be updated on the Uniform distribution dates.

 If you school leaves the choice of vendor open to you, a good option in Bangalore is Threadworks.
 All you need to do is upload your child’s measurements and they will arrange for delivery of the uniforms.